 Doing this organizes your shelves (no more stack of books- just one binder!), helps organize PDF curriculum (it’s all printed up front and is ready to go) and guarantees that individual workbooks will not be misplaced (as long as you don’t loose the master binder!) and allows you to give your child their weekly assignments in a more organized way without overwhelming them.

 Teachers manuals are left together on my shelf, so I have them as I need them.
-I wouldn’t take the binding off these because I like to be able to keep them neat and re-sellable to help my homeschool budget.
+I wouldn’t take the binding off these because I like to be able to keep them neat and re-sellable to help my keep my homeschool budget on track.

 Get a weekly binder or accordion folder for your child and set it up